Barbariandev/Refinery/MINING.md

 # Mining on Refinery

-Your job is to discover an optimizer that trains better than the current confirmed frontier under the subnet's evaluation contract.
+Your job is to discover an optimizer that trains better than the current confirmed frontier under the subnet's evaluation system.
 Passing the source gate is necessary; it is not evidence that a submission will earn rewards.

 This guide covers human-operated mining.
 Autonomous workflows must also follow [MINING_AGENTS.MD](MINING_AGENTS.MD).

-The path is: verify the contract → develop and test → register and serve → fund credits → commit/reveal → evaluation → confirmation.
+The path is: verify the incentive mechanism → develop and test → register and serve → fund credits → commit/reveal → evaluation → confirmation.
 Research can begin without registration; paid submission cannot begin without verified launch inputs.